victordieggo/theme-igniter/README.md

-# theme-igniter
+# Theme Igniter #

-Wordpress theme development basic structure
+Theme Igniter is a collection of functions and a basic structure to quick start your WordPress theme development.